netrunn3r/pytbull-ng/README_docker.md

 ## `pytbull-ng:stable`

 This image is based on *stable* branch from github, which contains working and widely tested features.

-## `pytbull-ng:dev`

-This image is based on *dev* branch from github, which is under development and some features may not work, but there may be some new feature which are not present in *stable* or *master* branch.

 # License